 Treatment depends on the location of the tumor and whether or not it has spread.
 Options may include surgical removal, or radiation or chemotherapy to shrink the tumor.

 Carbon monoxide is an odorless, colorless gas that occurs when a person burns fuel in an automobile, stove, small engine, lantern, grill, fireplace, gas range cooker, or furnace.

 Carbon monoxide has a

 Some people who are sleeping or have been drinking alcohol may not experience symptoms, which can

-With exposure to carbon monoxide, a person should get to fresh air as quickly as possible and call 911.
+After exposure to carbon monoxide, a person should get to fresh air as quickly as possible and call 911.

-Healthcare professionals will treat carbon monoxide poisoning using oxygen and a medication called methylene blue, which they will administer through an intravenous (IV) line.
+Healthcare professionals will treat carbon monoxide poisoning using oxygen and a medication called methylene blue, which they administer through an intravenous (IV) line.

 Carotid artery dissection

 The condition occurs when there is a tear in the layers of one of the carotid arteries that supply blood to the brain.
 As a result, blood can pool within the layers of the artery.